Low Energy Dogs – 17 Awesome Lazy Dog BreedsPublished: Last updated: by Jessi Larson

 As far as exercise goes, the Havanese just needs short, slow-moving walks and a tiny bit of playtime.
 Nothing too crazy.

-The Dachsund’s short, stubby legs and elongated bodies don’t exactly lend themselves well to exercise, which is why this breed makes quite a docile dog.
+The Dachshund’s short, stubby legs and elongated bodies don’t exactly lend themselves well to exercise, which is why this breed makes quite a docile dog.
 An indoor game of fetch is all they need to burn some energy.

 The Maltese is one of the most adorable breeds out there, and lucky for us they are also social, easy-to-entertain creatures.